TanStack/query/docs/src/pages/reference/QueryClient.md

 ## `queryClient.setQueryData`

 `setQueryData` is a synchronous function that can be used to immediately update a query's cached data.
 If the query does not exist, it will be created. **If the query is not utilized by a query hook in the default `cacheTime` of 5 minutes, the query will be garbage collected**.
-To do partial mathing of query keys, you need to use [`queryClient.setQueriesData`](#queryclientsetqueriesdata) instead.
+To update multiple queries at once and match query keys partially, you need to use [`queryClient.setQueriesData`](#queryclientsetqueriesdata) instead.

 After successful changing query's cached data via `setQueryData`, it will also trigger `onSuccess` callback from that query.